 card/graphics mode EAW has established as your D3D or 3DFX

-modern computers.
-Glide tends to be faster but does not support
+most part on modern computers.
+Glide tends to be faster but does

 The range of colors used to make the EAW aircraft skins